 - 7.3.1 Techniques used to process organic products shall be biological, physical, and mechanical in nature.
-Any additives, processing aids, or other material that reacts chemically with organic products or modifies it must appear in Appendix 4 and shall be used in accordance with noted restrictions. - 7.3.2 Extraction shall only take place with water, ethanol, plant and animal oils, vinegar, carbon dioxide, and nitrogen.
-These shall be of a quality appropriate for their purpose. - 7.3.3 Substances and techniques shall not be used that:a. reconstitute properties lost by the processing and storage of organic products; - b. conceal negligent processing; - c. or may otherwise be misleading as to the true nature of these products.
-Water may be used for re-hydration or reconstitution. - 7.3.4 Irradiation is not permitted for any ingredient or the final product.
+Any additives, processing aids, or other material that reacts chemically with organic products or modifies it must be organically produced or appear in Appendix 4 Table 1 and shall be used in accordance with noted restrictions. - 7.3.2 Substances and techniques shall not be used that:a. reconstitute properties lost by the processing and storage of organic products; - b. conceal negligent processing;

+c. or may otherwise be misleading as to the true nature of these products.
+Water may be used for re-hydration or reconstitution.

-- 7.3.5 Filtration equipment shall not contain asbestos, or utilize techniques or substances that may contaminate the product.
-Filtration agents and adjuvants are considered processing aids and therefore must appear in Appendix 4. - 7.3.6 The following conditions of storage are permitted (for allowed substances in these conditions, see Appendix 4): - a. controlled atmosphere; - b. temperature control; - c. drying; - d. humidity regulation. - 7.3.7 Intentional manufacture or use of nanomaterials in organic products is prohibited. - 7.3.8 Equipment surfaces and utensils that might come into contact with organic products shall be free of nanomaterials, unless there is verified absence of contamination risk.
+- 7.3.3 Solvents used to extract organic products shall be either organically produced or food grade substances that appear on Appendix 4, Table 1 consistent with the annotation. - 7.3.4 Irradiation is not permitted for any ingredient or the final product. - 7.3.5 Filtration equipment shall not contain asbestos, or utilize techniques or substances that may contaminate the product.
+Filtration agents and adjuvants are considered processing aids and therefore must appear in Appendix 4. - 7.3.6 The following conditions of storage are permitted (for allowed substances in these conditions, see Appendix 4): - a. controlled atmosphere; - b. temperature control; - c. drying; - d. humidity regulation. - 7.3.7 Intentional manufacture or use of nanomaterials in organic products is prohibited.

+7.3.8 Equipment surfaces and utensils that might come into contact with organic products shall be free of nanomaterials, unless there is verified absence of contamination risk.